BRoel/fewpjs-js-fundamentals-lexical-scoping/README.md

 The _lexing_ phase of code compilation determines where and how all identifiers are declared, and how they will be looked up during execution.
 This mechanism also plays a role in being able to access certain variables throughout the code.
-For example the statement `var foo = 'bar'` is split into **two** separate steps at lexing time:
+For example the statement `let foo = 'bar'` is split into **two** separate steps at lexing time:

-1. `var foo` declares the variable in the scope before code execution.
+1. `let foo` declares the variable in the scope before code execution.

 2. `foo = 'bar'` assigns the value `'bar'` to the variable `foo`, if it is found in the available scope.